nginyc/rafiki/docs/src/dev/setup.rst

 Reading Rafiki's logs
 --------------------------------------------------------------------

-By default, you can read logs of Rafiki Admin, Rafiki Advisor & any of Rafiki's services in `./logs` directory at the root of the project's directory of the master node.
+By default, you can read logs of Rafiki Admin, Rafiki Advisor & any of Rafiki's workers in ``./logs`` directory at the root of the project's directory of the master node.

 Troubleshooting